Crews race to restore power on Whidbey Island, WA, after windstorm

 A photo taken from Mukilteo shows Whidbey Island without power in the distance.

-Puget Sound Energy said Island County was among the hardest-hit areas in the latest round of western Washington's stormy weather, with peak wind gusts clocking in at 71 mph.
-Additional concerns remained Thursday as another wind advisory is in the forecast.
+Puget Sound Energy said Island County was among the hardest-hit areas in the latest round of western Washington's stormy weather, with peak wind gusts clocking in at 71 mph earlier in the week.
+Additional concerns were raised Thursday with another wind advisory in the forecast.

 A photo taken from Mukilteo shows Whidbey Island without power in the distance.